Norbibaschet20/Tutoriale-HTML/README.md

 Best suited for applications with large rendering areas (Google Maps) Slow rendering if complex (anything that uses the DOM a lot will be slow) Not suited for game applications

+-------HTML Video
+The HTML5 <video> element specifies a standard way to embed a video in a web page.
+The controls attribute adds video controls, like play, pause, and volume.
+It is a good idea to always include width and height attributes.
+If height and width are not set, the page might flicker while the video loads.